torokrolf/homelab/17-Errors/README.md

 <a name="dns-offline"></a>

 **Problem**:
-- Accessing the public domain `*.trkrolf.com` failed without an internet connection.
+- Accessing the `*.trkrolf.com` public domain failed without an internet connection.

 **Solution**:
-- **DNS override**: Wildcard trkrolf.com (*.trkrolf.com) records resolve directly to the local Traefik IP on the internal network, bypassing external lookups.
+- **DNS override**: The wildcarded trkrolf.com (`*.trkrolf.com`) records resolve directly to the local Traefik IP on the internal network, bypassing the external lookup.

 ---

-## DNS – Pi-hole blocking Google image search on mobile
+## DNS – Pi-hole blocks Google image search on mobile
 <a name="dns-pihole"></a>

 **Problem**:
-- On mobile, Google image search results wouldn't open due to Pi-hole's blocklists.
+- Google image search results wouldn't open on mobile because of Pi-hole's blocklists.

 **Cause**:
 - Google uses tracking domains (e.g. `googleadservices.com`) that are on the blocklists.